Pascallio/DiscogsLearner/README.md

 # DiscogsLearner - ML library for Discogs

 ## Introduction
 This package enables predicting similar releases using your Discogs Wantlist and/or Collection.
 To accomplish this, a 2-step process is executed: Data retrieval using the monthly data dumps and data learning using a list of identifiers obtained from your Wantlist and/or Collection.
 It produces release identifiers together with probabilities of similarity to your input.
 See *Details* for an in-depth explanation.
-At the time of writing, Discogs contains 13 million releases, e.g. about 6GB of free RAM is needed to process the whole 'Electronic' genre.
+This package requires quite some RAM to execute.
+At the time of writing, about 6GB of free RAM is needed to process the whole 'Electronic' genre.

 ## Installation